Arpitgoyalgg/codejerk.xyz/README.md

  - Supabase
  - JSONBIN

- Supabase JSONBIN requires an account to operate.
+ Supabase and JSONBIN requires an account to operate.

  ## Supabase